By Terry Trucco

 Is this the final aria for operamission and the myriad artists who have played the Gershwin?
 In a word, no, says Neke Carson, who has crafted the hotel’s envelope-pushing performance events for 12 years.
 “I’m still here, and I’m still the curator.
 And we’ll be doing the wonderful events we’ve always done,” he says.

 That’s great news because the Gershwin is one of a kind (its creative roots extend to Warhol’s Factory).
 Operamission is unique, too.
-We caught up with Peterson, who once again will conduct the opera – a cast of six singers and 14 musicians — from her harpsichord in the middle of the lobby.
+I caught up with Peterson, who once again will conduct the opera – a cast of six singers and 14 musicians — from her harpsichord in the middle of the lobby.

 Why did you choose Rodrigo?